dzhang32/biocthis_workshop/index.md

 - The states of R packages is explained well [here](https://r-pkgs.org/package-structure-state.html).
 - 5 states:
     1. **source** - A set files/directories in a set structure.
-The state you develop with and encounter when cloning a repo.
+The state you develop with and encounter when cloning a GitHub repository.
     2. **bundles** - Source compressed into a single tar.gz (e.g. through `devtools::build()`)
     3. **binary** - Binary version (e.g. distributed by CRAN).
 Can be generated through `devtools::build(binary = TRUE)`.
     4. **installed** - Either the binary or bundle that's decompressed and placed into your R package library (using `install.packages()`)